Do not wait to have that conversation.

 You know how some memories stay in your mind?
 I still remember the handshake.
 The very physical, nearly-break-your-knuckles grip the solidly built young man put on me.
 And the comment, “Esch, I am nothin!!”
 He was loud and gregarious.
 Also, a drinker.
 We were in the seminary together at the University of Notre Dame, both planning to become Catholic priests.

 One of my first sermons was titled “We are nothing, without God.”
 There were about 110 of us living in the seminary back then, in the mid-80s, and I felt like one of the least smart, least talented of them all.
 Many had attended elite universities.
 Some were lawyers or engineers.
 Others had run successful businesses or achieved high rank in the military.
 So, it made sense to me to preach on the idea that though we were all well-educated, and gifted in various ways, we were “nothing” without the grace of God.

 Many seemed to appreciate the sermon.
 Around that same time my strong-armed friend got another DUI.
 This was his second DUI that Fall.
 He was told that if he got another DUI he would be kicked out of the seminary.
-And so, after returning to the seminary that night—maybe still under the influence, he took a rope, went to the basement, near the racquetball courts and hung himself.
+And so, after returning to the seminary that night—maybe still under the influence, he took a rope, went to the basement, near the racquetball courts and ended his life.

 Shock.
 Horror.
 Trauma.
 The rector found him.
 It stunned the entire community.